Vincent Ramaël

-Vincent Ramaël (born 22 June 1988) is a French professional footballer who plays for UE Sant Julià in the Andorran Primera Divisió.
+Vincent Ramaël (born 22 June 1988) is a French former professional footballer who played as a forward.

 Career

 Ramaël was born in Clamart, France.
 He began his career with Belgian side Excelsior Mouscron, where he signed his first professional contract on 31 August 2006.
 On 26 September 2006, he joined AS Monaco FC.
 He joined A.F.C.
 Tubize on loan on 18 July 2008. before returning to Monaco on 12 January 2009.

 For the 2011–12 season he was signed by Belgian Third Division club Royal Geants Athois.